eekcoopuw/jobmon/docsource/advanced_usage.rst

 ********
 By default a Task will be retried up to three times if it fails.
-This helps to reduce the chance that random events on the cluster or landing on a bad node will cause your entire Task and Workflow to fail.
+This helps to reduce the chance that random events on the cluster or landing on a bad node will cause a user's entire Task and Workflow to fail.
+If a TaskInstance fails, then Jobmon will run an exact copy as long as the max number of attempts hasn't be reached.
+The new TaskInstance will be created with the same resources and configurations as the first TaskInstance.

 In order to configure the number of times a Task can be retried, configure the max_attempts parameter in the Task that you create.
 If you are still debugging